Skip to main content

 Getting a second medical opinion is another vital patient right.
 You can get another opinion if you disagree with your current doctor’s opinion on a medical condition.
 While no one can guarantee that the second doctor’s opinion will differ from your doctor’s, a second opinion can offer peace of mind.

 Although we do not have a national patient bill of rights, the American Medical Association has a model patient bill of rights.
-The AMA based its opinion on several principles of medical ethics that focus on the physician-patient relationships.
+The AMA based its opinion on several principles of medical ethics that focus on the physician-patient relationship.
 The law is also a source of patient rights.

 Your patient rights include, but are not limited to, the following: